evalarumbe/welcome-to-the-web/css-pipeline/README.md

 #### Check it worked

-This should update `package.json` to include devDependencies similar to the following (your version numbers may vary, since you'll get the latest):
+This should update `package.json` to include devDependencies similar to the following (your version numbers may vary, since the above command will install the latest):

 ```json
   "devDependencies": {